Kinshuk2003/Digantara-assignment/README.md

     ]
 }
 ```
+### Logging
+The application logs the algorithm execution details like input, output, status, execution time, etc into a in-memory sqlite database and provides an API endpoint `/api/logs` to fetch the logs.
+The logs are saved to a file `logs/logs.json` when the server is stopped.
+Logs are loaded back into the database from the file when the server is restarted.

 ### Validation Errors
 All endpoints validate the input data and return a `400 Bad Request` status with a detailed error message if validation fails.